ChrisWoodgate/BraWl/paper/paper.md

 For a system of finite size, it is assumed that periodic boundary conditions are applied in all coordinate directions.
 We note that the form of this Hamiltonian is very similar to that of the Lenz-Ising model, an elementary model in magnetism [@brushhistory1967].

-Generally, the assumption is made that that the EPIs are spatially homogeneous and isotropic, and Eq. \autoref{eq:b-w1} is therefore rewritten as
+Generally, the assumption is made that that the EPIs are spatially homogeneous and isotropic, and \autoref{eq:b-w1} is therefore rewritten as
 \begin{equation}
     H(\{\xi_{i\gamma}\}) = \frac{1}{2}\sum_{i \gamma} \xi_{i \gamma} \left( \sum_{n} \sum_{j \in n(i)} \sum_{\gamma^{\prime}} V^{(n)}_{\gamma \gamma^{\prime}} \xi_{j \gamma^{\prime}} \right),
     \label{eq:b-w3}